Justice Facts Justice is a Right, Not a Privilege

 - Civil legal aid takes a systemic approach to addressing domestic violence by direct representation, advocating for more services for DV survivors, and working with institutions such as courts, the legislature, law enforcement, and community partners.

-- There is not a single county in Oregon where a full-time minimum wage worker can afford a one-bedroom apartment at what the U.S. Department of Housing and Urban Development considers to be the fair market rent.
+- In 35 out of all 36 Oregon counties, a full-time minimum wage worker cannot afford a one-bedroom apartment at what the U.S. Department of Housing and Urban Development considers to be the fair market rent.

 - They prioritize the following: